-Built in approximately 1890 at unknown locations, these two spans were joined in approximately 1920 to replace an older wooden truss bridge.
+Built in 1892 at separate locations, these two spans were joined in 1921 to replace an older wooden truss bridge.

 Like the nearby Wilson Creek Bridge, these trusses are each riveted Quadrangular Through Trusses.
-It is believed that they may have been relocated from the Red Cedar River Bridge in Rice Lake.
+One of the two trusses is confirmed to have been relocated from the Red Cedar River Bridge in Rice Lake.
 A photo of that bridge can be seen here.

 Currently, these two spans are abandoned on wooden substructures.
 The bridge is approached by trestle spans on either side, which were built in 1941, and an I-Beam span crosses the former Milwaukee Road, now the Red Cedar State Trail.
 The beam span was added in 1951.